 Can I Recover Damages If I’m Being Blamed for an Accident in Florida?

 Insurance companies often try to blame accident victims for getting hurt.
-If successful, this tactic allows the insurance company to pay a reduced settlement award under the comparative fault laws in Florida.
+If successful, this tactic allows the insurance company to pay a reduced settlement award under the modified comparative fault laws in Florida.

 Unfortunately, this is the type of scare tactic that often causes accident victims to abandon their injury claims entirely.